awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_VIEW.md

 ```
 drop view eventview;
-ERROR: cannot drop view eventview because other objects depend on it
+ERROR: can't drop view eventview because other objects depend on it
 HINT: Use DROP ...
 CASCADE to drop the dependent objects too.
 ```